ilias-ant/smo-from-scratch/README.md

 So, for example:

 ```
-python cli.py tune
+python cli.py fit --C=0.01
 ```

-will perform a hyperparameter tuning of the SMO-based SVM classifier.
+will train an SMO-based classifier with `C = 0.01`.

 ### Citation